-As we prepare for the start of a new school year, we want to celebrate the accomplishments of four of last year’s top students.
-We’re proud to present the 2018 FITT Educational Awards to these four individuals, and are excited to see how their careers grow and evolve in the coming years.
+As we prepare for the start of a new school year, we want to celebrate the accomplishments of some of last year’s top students.
+We’re proud to present the 2018 FITT Educational Awards to these individuals, and are excited to see how their careers grow and evolve in the coming years.

 Exciting plan to sell BBQ sauce in Germany wins International Sales Marketing Plan Award